Guide

 Improved mobility and stability can allow you to return to some of the activities you enjoyed before your injury.
 Treatment with Practice Plus Group offers the added advantage of day knee surgery.

-The other big, long term advantage an artificial joint can provide is simply being able to enjoy a better quality of life.
+The other big, long term advantage an artificial joint replacement can provide is simply being able to enjoy a better quality of life.
 Knee surgery can help reduce pain while increasing your ability to move about with more freedom.
 This is also likely to have a positive effect on your mental health and wellbeing.

 Knee replacement signs and symptoms – FAQs